Limit linear series: combinatorial theory

 Tropical geometry provides a modern perspective on degeneration methods in algebraic geometry and a new approach to classical questions in algebraic geometry.
 Developing the mathematics behind the tropical approach usually requires the introduction of new combinatorial structures, and it has become apparent now that from the viewpoint of applications, it is enough in many cases to understand the geometry behind these combinatorics.
-Two such examples are given in the development of a combinatorial theory of divisors on graphs~\cite{baker2007riemann, baker2016degeneration}, and, more recently, in the development of tropical and combinatorial Hodge theories~\cite{AHK18, AP20}.
+Two such examples are given in the development of a combinatorial theory of divisors on graphs and metric graphs~\cite{baker2007riemann, BJ16}, and in the development of tropical and combinatorial Hodge theories~\cite{AHK18, amini2020hodge}.

-In a previous work~\cite{AB15}, Baker and the first named author introduced linear series on hybrid objects called metrized complexes and used them to recover and partially generalize Eisenbud-Harris theory of limit linear series.
+In a previous work~\cite{AB15}, the first named author and Baker introduced linear series on hybrid objects called \emph{metrized complexes} and used them to recover and partially generalize the Eisenbud--Harris theory of limit linear series.
 In a subsequent work~\cite{Ami14}, the formalism of slope structures on metric graphs was introduced as a way to describe the limiting behavior of Weierstrass points on degenerating families of curves.
 Slope structures were used in a recent work of Farkas--Jensen--Payne~\cite{FJP20} in the study of the geometry of moduli space of curves.